Heart failure

 Mild heart failure

-More strenuous physical exercise like climbing stairs or walking uphill causes symptoms like exhaustion or shortness of breath.
+More strenuous physical exercise like climbing stairs or walking uphill causes symptoms like exhaustion or breathing difficulty.
 But light physical exercise doesn’t cause any symptoms.

 Moderate heart failure